Coveros-GitHub-Sandbox/selenified/README.md

 more Java classes.
 Name the class something descriptive following the test suites purposes.

 ### Structuring the Test Suite
-Have each class extend the Selenified class which is contained within the selenified.jar.
-Each should contain a method setting up some details to be used in each test, Only the testSite is required, if the URL is passed in from the commandline, even this can be excluded.
+Have each class extend the `Selenified` class which is contained within the selenified.jar.
+Each should contain a method setting up some details to be used in each test, Only the testSite is required, however, if the URL is passed in from the commandline, even this can be excluded.
 Additional optional parameters are the author of the tests, and the version of tests or software under test.
 See below for an example: